Car guys vs. House guys (and yes girls and women can be guys too)

 We are going to have to have someone do a diagnostic on it.
 But who, I thought.

 Jen then said, I guess I’ll have to go up to my parents and have Roy look at it.
-(Roy is a “guy” in the classic sense of the word.
-For a loose definition, see the Moxie Mouth side bar here).
+(Roy is a “guy” in the classic sense of the word.)
 But that means driving up on a weekend – (paraphrased) and we are so busy.

 I said, OK, let me call some places around here.
 We’ll get this checked out.